Search

 The strategic oil stock helps the Netherlands at times of oil shortages to contribute to:

-2. Supply security for domestic oil consumers, such as the industrial and transport sectors.
-The Minister for Climate and Energy may issue instructions to deploy (parts of) the stock to make up fuel shortages in the domestic market.
+- Supply security for domestic oil consumers, such as the industrial and transport sectors.
+The Minister of Climate Policy and Green Growth may issue instructions to deploy (parts of) the stock to make up fuel shortages in the domestic market.
 This will give domestic consumers the confidence that oil products will remain available to them.

 Calculation of compulsory oil stock